CorentinLouis/SPACE_labelling_tool/docs/spacecraft_configurations.md

 ### Polarisation

-The `power` and `degree_of_polarisation` entries are needed for data files that contain polarisation data.
+The `power` and `degree_of_polarization` entries are needed for data files that contain polarization data.
-A configuration file can be valid if it *over*-specifies a file (e.g. providing polarisation information for a dataset that does not contain polarisation data) but cannot be valid if it *under*-specifies a file.
+A configuration file can be valid if it *over*-specifies a file (e.g. providing polarization information for a dataset that does not contain polarization data) but cannot be valid if it *under*-specifies a file.
-If a file contains polarisation data, even if you are not interested in it you must still have a configuration that describes all of the columns within that file to load it.
+If a file contains polarization data, even if you are not interested in it, you must still have a configuration that describes all the columns within that file to load it.

 ### Optional Units